-One particular type of mechanical failure that has been known to cause aviation accidents is the failure of a plane’s landing gear.
+The failure of a plane’s landing gear is a known mechanical issue that results in aviation accidents.
 Design and manufacturing defects, inadequate maintenance, and failure to perform necessary repairs can all lead to landing gear failure – which can have devastating results.

 Taxi and Preflight Accidents

 Almost a quarter of all commercial aviation accidents occur during preflight taxi and takeoff.
-When an airplane crashes or stops abruptly, passengers can suffer traumatic injuries from impacting the seats in front of them, being hit by loose objects, and colliding with other passengers.
+When an airplane crashes or stops abruptly, passengers can suffer traumatic injuries from impact with the seats in front of them, being hit by loose objects, or colliding with other passengers.

 Alcohol or Drug Impairment